Merino: Animal welfare developments

 In Australia, mulesing of Merino sheep is a common practice to reduce the incidence of flystrike.
 It has been attacked by animal rights and animal welfare activists, with PETA running a campaign against the practice in 2004.
 The PETA campaign targeted U.S. consumers by using graphic billboards in New York City.
 PETA threatened U.S. manufacturers with television advertisements showing their companies' support of mulesing.
 Fashion retailers including Abercrombie & Fitch Co., Gap Inc and Nordstrom and George (UK) stopped stocking Australian Merino wool products.

 New Zealand banned mulesing on 1 October 2018.

 Characteristics

 Merino is an excellent forager and very adaptable.
 It is bred predominantly for its wool, and its carcass size is generally smaller than that of sheep bred for meat.
 South African Meat Merino (SAMM), American Rambouillet and German Merinofleischschaf have been bred to balance wool production and carcass quality.

 Merino has been domesticated and bred in ways that would not allow them to survive well without regular shearing by their owners.
 They must be shorn at least once a year because their wool does not stop growing.
 If this is neglected, the overabundance of wool can cause heat stress, mobility issues, and even blindness.
+To mitigate parasites, Mulesing is carried out.
+It is a painful procedure where skin is cut away without pain relief to stop the buildup of parasites in the folds of the skin.